mariamartinas26/Peg-Solitaire/README.md

 🎮 Features

-Graphical User Interface: Smooth and visually appealing interface using winBGI.
+-Graphical User Interface: Smooth and visually appealing interface using winBGI.

-Animations & Sound Effects: Enhances gameplay with dynamic visuals and audio feedback.
+-Animations & Sound Effects: Enhances gameplay with dynamic visuals and audio feedback.

-Multiple Game Boards: Play on various boards, each with unique layouts.
+-Multiple Game Boards: Play on various boards, each with unique layouts.

-Challenges & Modes: Different challenges with rules for arranging pieces and time-based objectives.
+-Challenges & Modes: Different challenges with rules for arranging pieces and time-based objectives.

 🖼️ Screenshots